 - 月曜日に山田は由美を駅で見ました。

-Making Japanese phrases more natural
+Making Japanese sentences more natural

 - 私は月曜日に公園で昼ご飯を食べました。

-- Kevin + Yesterday + School + Bus + Beach + Go
+- Kevin + Yesterday + School + Bus + beach + Go

 - Yesterday Kevin took the bus from school to go to the beach;